Microscopic model for the collective enhancement of nuclear level densities

 In the second step a large scale zero-temperature MDC-RHB calculation is performed to generate the collective potential energy surface (PES), single-quasiparticle energies and wave functions in the $(\beta,\gamma)$ plane.
 Fig.~\ref{fig:PES_tri} displays the resulting deformation energy surfaces of $^{94,96,98}$Mo, $^{106,108}$Pd, $^{106,112}$Cd.
 At zero temperature the ground state shape for $^{94}$Mo is almost spherical and the PES is soft in both $\beta$ and $\gamma$ directions.
 The equilibrium deformation of $^{96}$Mo is at $(\beta, \gamma) \sim (0.2, 21^{\circ})$, and $(\beta, \gamma) \sim (0.2, 13^{\circ})$ for $^{108}$Pd.
-The nuclei $^{98}$Mo, $^{106}$Pd, $^{106,112}$Cd exhibit minima that are $\beta$-deformed with $\beta = 0.15 \sim 0.25$.
+The isotopes $^{98}$Mo, $^{106}$Pd, $^{106,112}$Cd exhibit $\beta$-deformed minima at $\beta = 0.15 \sim 0.25$.
 As noted above, the PESs for all these nuclei are rather soft in the $\gamma$ direction.
-With the single-quasiparticle energies and wave functions determined in self-consistent RHB calculations, the corresponding mass parameters, moments of inertia, and ZPE over the entire PES can be obtained.
-These quantities determine the collective Hamiltonian Eq.~(\ref{eq:CHtri}).
+With the single-quasiparticle energies and wave functions determined in self-consistent RHB calculations, the corresponding mass parameters, moments of inertia, and ZPE over the entire PES can be computed.
+These quantities specify the collective Hamiltonian Eq.~(\ref{eq:CHtri}).